kbagoy/kb2024/_posts/2021-01-11-how-to-reach-more-potential-clients.md

 ## Post Regularly

 Several small interactions with your potential clients are often more effective than one large interaction.
 According to [Volusion](https://www.volusion.com/blog/how-often-should-you-post-on-social-media/), that is why it is so important for you to be posting regularly on your business blog and on your social media accounts.
 This can take a fair amount of effort.
 You can make things easier if you plan out a month’s schedule for posts.
 This will help you to have a cohesive message and have engaging content without running out of ideas.
 Avoid the temptation to always post about ads.
 This can be annoying to your following.
 As you work on your advertising, have a little patience.
 It takes time to grow a loyal customer base for your business.
 Keep working at it and you’ll start to see results.
 Don’t be afraid to change up your strategy if you discover that it isn’t working out as planned.
-Above all, make sure that you stay connected with your potential clients' needs.

-**For even more help growing your business, [check out my step-by-step guide](https://go.katebagoy.com/ebook)****!**
+Above all, make sure that you stay connected with your potential clients' needs. **For even more help growing your business,[check out my step-by-step guide](https://go.katebagoy.com/ebook)****!**